 These are the precise building blocks of the keynotes, workshops, and trainings I offer.

 Mindfulness-based anti-bias training can minimize bias and alter behavior to build more culturally inclusive spaces.
-This is also the topic of my upcoming book, The Mindfulness Effect, (available for pre-order now)which provides 25 mindfulness practices for healing, self-empowerment, inclusive leadership, social and environmental justice.
+This is also the topic of my upcoming book, The Mindfulness Effect, which provides 25 mindfulness practices for healing, self-empowerment, inclusive leadership, social and environmental justice.

 Virtual reality simulations are the next frontier in organizational training.